mingoyeung/TRMG/README.md

 - [PyTorch reproducibility docs](https://pytorch.org/docs/stable/notes/randomness.html)
 - [TensorFlow determinism docs](https://github.com/mm3509/reproducibility/blob/master/tensorflow-reproducibility.md)

+**This change in configuration did not significantly alter the conclusions in the main text.**

 **The pre-computed prediction files in `results/` represent the exact outputs used in the paper.** All tables and figures reported in the manuscript are fully and deterministically reproducible from these